The government have extended and revised the financial support available to small business owners as a result of Covid-19. Updated Nov 2020.

 This assistance is available on condition that:

-Application for this additional support needs to be made through your regional council (conseil régional) from 15th April.
-Applications must be made no later than 31st May.
+Application for this additional support needs to be made through your regional council (conseil régional).

 Suspension of Taxes